Lytchett Matravers: History

-After the conquest William I granted the manor to Hugh Maltravers, who was still the feudal overlord when the Domesday Book of 1086 recorded Lytchett Matravers as part of Cogdean Hundred in 1086.

-The Maltravers family held the village for about 300 years, until the Black Death reduced the population in the second half of the 14th century.
+Following the Norman Conquest, the Maltravers family held the village for about 300 years, until the Black Death reduced the population in the second half of the 14th century.
 The surviving villagers deserted the original village, sited around the church and manor house, and resettled further up the hill.

-The remaining female heir to the title 'in abeyance', Eleanor Maltravers, inherited the title on the death of her sister, Joan, in or after 1376.
+The remaining female heir to the title "in abeyance", Eleanor Maltravers, inherited the title on the death of her sister, Joan, in or after 1376.
 She married John FitzAlan, 1st Baron Arundel on 17 February 1359.

 The estate was later bought from the Arundels by the Trenchard family, who demolished the former manor house and built a new one that incorporated, amongst other facilities, a ballroom and a tower.
 When the Trenchard family foundered in 1829, the manor passed to the Dillon family who added the name Trenchard to their own.
 However, the newly titled Dillon-Trenchards chose not to occupy the newer manor house.
 The Dillon-Trenchards left Lytchett Matravers in the latter part of the 20th century.

 Lytchett Matravers has developed over the 20th century from a settlement of mostly scattered cottages with large curtilages to a village with a moderately high housing density.
 In the 1920s and 1930s there was some ribbon development on the main access road.
 This continued into the 1950s with the addition of small scale infill housing behind.
 Since the 1970s development has mainly been through housing estates.
 In the 1960s and early 1970s many of the original cob and thatch cottages were either demolished or greatly altered, but there are still 13 thatched cottages in the village, some of which retain their original curtilage.
 Recently some modern developments have included a smattering of thatched houses in an acknowledgement of the local vernacular architecture.

 Governance

-There is a Lytchett Maltravers electoral ward for Dorset Council.
+There is a Lytchett Matravers and Upton electoral ward for Dorset Council.
 It is larger than the parish, extending westward towards Bulbury.
 The 2011 Census recorded the ward's population as 3,747.